geoff-pitman/form-words-from-periodic-table-of-elements-with-complete-variations-of-any-given-word/README.txt

     b.
 Otherwise...store results!!
 (**Note**) A much more complicated algorithm is employed when a word
           contains a matching 3-char-symbol.
-This happens extremely rarely, as there are no English words that contain one And can also be formed.
-However, for completeness' sake, I am in the process of writing it.
-As of now, words with matching 3-char-symbols are identified and matched, but only one variation with the 3-char-symbol is identified.
-If 1 and 2 char symbol variations can be formed (for example: uus can be matched with U and S so it will always pass a 1 and 2 char symbol check), then the normal routine will execute.
+This happens extremely rarely, as there are no English words that contain one AND can also be formed.
+However, for completeness' sake, I decided to write it in anyway.
 ================================================================================
 - RANDOM EXAMPLE -